borisvorobev/pokedex/README.md

 ## :page_with_curl: About

-The Pokedex is an app which the user can view a list of Pokemons, search and view the details of a specific Pokemon.
-To get the Pokemons data it was used the [PokéAPI](https://pokeapi.co/).
+The Pokédex is an app which the user can view a list of Pokémon, search and view the details of a specific Pokémon.
+To get the Pokémon data it was used the [PokéAPI](https://pokeapi.co/).

+I used React Toolkit Query to manage the state.
+For the styles SASS.
+I leveraged the heavy use of the cache given by RTK Query to make requests fast.
+For the History functionality I used local storage API

 ## Assignment

 ### The Problem

-Ash and his friends are on a new adventure to catch even more Pokemon!
+Ash and his friends are on a new adventure to catch even more Pokémon!
 Before they set off on this journey they need some tools.
-As we all know every great Pokemon trainer needs a reliable Pokedex to identify Pokemon.
+As we all know every great Pokémon trainer needs a reliable Pokédex to identify Pokémon.
 It’s a good thing they have you!
-Ash has asked if you would be willing to build him a brand new Pokedex with core features and a couple of enhancements.
+Ash has asked if you would be willing to build him a brand new Pokédex with core features and a couple of enhancements.

 ### Business Requirements

 Please attempt to implement the following business requirements:

-- Use the Pokemon API to make API requests for data https://pokeapi.co/docs/v2.
+- Use the Pokémon API to make API requests for data https://pokeapi.co/docs/v2.
-- Able to search for any Pokemon.
+- Able to search for any Pokémon.
 - Able to see a history of what has been searched and revisit at anytime.

 ### Technical Requirements